 The name of Sen. Joe McCarthy became synonymous with his method.
 From him issued forth a seemingly endless string of extravagant, reckless, ill-substantiated and false allegations that called into question the loyalty and legitimacy of his targets.
 In his time, he was able to exploit a paranoid age to fashion from these slurs a celebrity status for himself, McCarthy, the commie-fighting folk-hero.
-He eventually self-destructed when his own nonsense caught up to him; today, as did his critics then, we call what he did "McCarthyism."
-And no one thinks of anything heroic when that word comes to mind.
-Ever since that time, though, there have been McCarthy apologists, cranks who insist "Joe McCarthy was right."
-They floated around the nut-right fringe for decades and no one paid them much mind but these days, it seems there are few nut-right fringe views that are nutty enough that the contemporary right-wing Rage Machine won't try to mainstream them.
+He eventually self-destructed when his own nonsense caught up to him; today, as did his critics then, we call what he did "McCarthyism," and no one thinks of anything heroic when that word comes to mind.
+Ever since that time though, there have been McCarthy apologists, cranks who insist "Joe McCarthy was right."
+They floated around the nut-right fringe for decades and no one paid them much mind but these days, it seems there are few nut-right fringe views the right-wing Rage Machine won't try to mainstream.
 A number of high-profile works have appeared that take up the McCarthy torch from the various John Birchers, anti-Semites and anti-water-flouridationists who have kept it lit since the 1950s.
-In the Spring of 2008, longtime conservative commentary M. Stanton Evans had just published a "McCarthy was right" book and I wrote this piece as a response (actually, I cannibalized it from an older article and fashioned it into a review of Evans' book).
+In the Spring of 2008, longtime conservative commentator M. Stanton Evans had just published a "McCarthy was right" book and I wrote this piece as a response (actually, I cannibalized it from an older article and fashioned it into a review of Evans' book).
 While it adequately covers some of the history, I don't think it is, overall, a very good article.
 Make of it what you will.

 In an age in which a not-insignificant percentage of the public can

 be led to believe George Bush Jr. was really behind the attack on the World

 Trade Center, Vincent Foster was murdered by Hillary Clinton, and Iraq